 level:deepsouth is an online anthology created with the goal of documenting Generation X in the Deep South during the 1970s, ’80s, and ’90s by collecting works of creative nonfiction (personal essays, memoirs, and reviews) about our lives back then and since then.

 Works should be concrete in sharing descriptions and stories from a particular time and place, whether the work employs a traditional or experimental style, and should succeed in showing the humanity in that time and place.
-To do that, writers should avoid unclear, flabby words like many, several, and stuff, and shouldn’t rely on broad generalizations like all the time and everybody.
+To do that, writers should describe the scenes, name the places, use at least first names of people, and be as vivid as possible.

 long form is for contemplative and narrative works of creative nonfiction from 1,000 to 7,500 words, or for longer interviews.
 These works should dive deep into complexities and nuances, rather than simply rambling out a succession of episodes.

 golden days is for shorter works of creative nonfiction up to 1,000 words, or for brief interviews.
 These works should capture a moment in time or provide a sketch of a single person, place, or experience.